 If you’re splashing out try King and Queen Hotel Suites, which is next to our favourite little cafe Ozone Coffee Roasters.

 There is a nice campground on the beach with tent spots or cabins available: Fitzroy Beach Holiday Park

 AirBnb is also very popular in New Zealand.
 Sign up using this link for $25 off your first booking.

-Things to do in New Plymouth
+Some of the best things to do in New Plymouth

-the Len Lye Centre
+The Len Lye Centre